 Solar Water Pumping Controller Brands & Quality

 Getting a good quality solar water pumping controller starts with knowing your requirements for the system and having a good system design.
-Since the system design is such an integral part of the performance of the system, a design tool is often provided by the manufacturer.
+Since the system design is such an integral part of the performance of the system, the manafacturer often provides a design tool.

 There are many manufacturers of controllers from China and India which have brought similar products onto the Zambian market, however, as of yet these suppliers do not seem to have gained the same reputation as above mentioned companies (even though it must be noted that the Lorentz and Grundfos pumps are often manufactured in China).

 There are thousands of different solar water pumps on the market, even one manufacturer might have a hundred pump (configurations) or more.
 This is due to the many factors which determine whether a particular pump suits your needs (or not).